aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 1. If you go for the **By selection** option, menus **Assign organizational units** and **Assign projects** show up.
-Use them to select organizational units and/ or projects in which to use your custom cloud.
+Use them to select organizational units and/or projects in which to use your custom cloud.

 :::note